a16z/ai/src/docs/intro/getting-started.md

-# The a16z Artificial Intelligence Survey
+# The a16z Artificial Intelligence Cookbook

 In July 2016, we published a [primer on artificial intelligence and machine learning](http://a16z.com/2016/06/10/ai-deep-learning-machines/).
 Since then, we've met with hundreds of Global 2000 companies and startups asking, "how do I get started with artificial intelligence?" and "what can I do with AI in my own product or company?"